Software License and Support Agreement

 2.3 Registration; Product Notifications.
 At its discretion, Superna may include features in the Licensed Program to prevent unlicensed use of the Licensed Program.
 You agree that Superna may do so.
-Upon receipt of an Order Email from Superna, Company shall be entitled to access or use Maintenance and Technical Support Services.
-You may be required to activate the Licensed Program or register for Maintenance and Technical Support Services on the Superna website.
-During such activation or registration, Company must provide current, accurate Company email domains, product appliance identification or appliance ID, and other information requested by Superna as part of the Maintenance and Technical Support Services registration process (collectively, “Registration Information”).
+Upon receipt of an Order Email from Superna, Company shall be entitled to access or use Maintenance and Technical Support Services as described in Section 9.1.
+In order to activate the Licensed Program and register for Maintenance and Technical Support Services through the Superna website.
+Company must provide current, accurate Company email domains, product appliance identification or appliance ID, and other information requested by Superna as part of the Maintenance and Technical Support Services registration process (collectively, “Registration Information”).
+Activation is complete when Company has entered a valid Licensed Program license key.
 Company is responsible for maintaining the accuracy and completeness of Registration Information at all times that Maintenance and Technical Support Services are active.
-Company is responsible for maintaining the confidentiality of its credentials to access or use the Maintenance and Technical Support Services and, accordingly, will be fully responsible for all activities that occur utilizing such credentials.
-Company agrees to immediately notify Superna of any unauthorized use of Maintenance and Technical Support Services or any other breach of security with respect to the Licensed Program.
-Superna will not be liable for any loss or damage arising from Company’s failure to provide Superna with accurate Registration Information or to keep their access to the Maintenance and Technical Support Services secure.
 By providing Superna with the Registration Information you affirmatively opt-in to receive email communications from Superna with respect to product releases and advisories, new product announcements and training and marketing materials, such as links to webcasts (“Product Notifications”).
 Company may unsubscribe from Product Notifications at any time.
 However, you acknowledge that by unsubscribing from Product Notifications Company may not receive important information related to the Licensed Program and Maintenance and Technical Support Services.

 2.4 Credentials.
 Company is responsible for maintaining the confidentiality of its credentials to access or use the Maintenance and Technical Support Services and, accordingly, will be fully responsible for all activities that occur utilizing such credentials including any unauthorized use.
 Company agrees to immediately notify Superna of any unauthorized use of Maintenance and Technical Support Services or any other breach of security with respect to the Licensed Program.
 Superna will not be liable for any loss or damage arising from Company’s failure to provide Superna with accurate Registration Information or to keep their access to the Maintenance and Technical Support Services secure.